grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_story1.md

 	* [X] her big eyes;
 	* [X] operating the sonar with long fingernails
 		* (she grips the sonar handles during the storm with her nails digging into her palms)

+#### Stilt City:
+* [X] make sure Shakes learns that Chips left the Prospect
+* [X] make references to Shakes beginning to go deaf
 * [ ] make sure Shakes knows that Owen is the reason the sub with the ram is after them

-#### Stilt City:
-* [ ] make sure Shakes learns that Chips left the Prospect
-* [ ] make references to Shakes beginning to go deaf
+	* Could be around like 4700, where they fill Shakes in on what he missed
+	* But it feels like it would be better coming later as part of another convo

 #### Not sure where:
 * [ ] does the prospect have a record player? maybe they get one later.
 Maybe cassandra complains about the lack of one at some point, and that becomes your music reference for her.